 The Mustafa Centre – Open 24 Hours

-This is the most affordable place in town to get souvinera.
+This is the most affordable place in town to get souvenirs.
 They have a lot of keychains in bulk perfect for family members or coworkers.
 All the souvenirs are on the second level.
-This huge markets offers more than souvenirs but plenty of other shopping needs as well.
+This huge market offers more than souvenirs but plenty of other shopping needs as well.
 You can buy food, pearls, watches, suitcases and so much more here!

-So there you have it, my things to do in Sinapore at Night.
-Will you be adding Singapore to you bucket list?
+So there you have it, my things to do for Night Layover in Singapore.
+Will you be adding Singapore to your bucket list?